merowing/future/readme.txt

 vsc

-how .gitignore ignores files that added to commit!
+how .gitignore ignores files that have been add to commit!